 Tyler John

-Senior Program Officer, Artificial Intelligence
+Program Director, Artificial Intelligence

-Tyler is a Senior Program Officer, leading EIP’s artificial intelligence initiatives.
+Tyler is the AI Program Director, leading EIP’s artificial intelligence initiatives.
 A seasoned grantmaker and researcher, Tyler has advised philanthropists on over $60 million in grants across AI safety, biosecurity, and peace and security.
 He helped to set up the only international body with a mandate to consider transformative impacts of advanced AI, at the OECD, and established the first research institute dedicated to AI welfare, at NYU.
 He’s co-authored two books and over a dozen published papers, and held fellowships at the National Institutes of Health and the University of Oxford.
 Tyler holds a PhD in political philosophy from Rutgers University; he is a Visiting Scholar at the University of Cambridge Leverhulme Centre for the Future of Intelligence, and most recently led on research, communications, donor education, and AI governance grantmaking at Longview Philanthropy.

 Conrad Helminger